 Recommendations are 15 mcg/600 IU per day up to age 70, and 20 mcg/800 IU per day for individuals over age 71.
 If vitamin D supplements are advised by the doctor, they should always be taken with food for optimal absorption.

 Deficiencies of vitamin B12 are common in seniors, and even more so for people who take certain prescription drugs (especially metformin or gastric acid inhibitors).
 Without an adequate amount of vitamin B12, older adults are more at risk of developing anemia, neuropathy or nerve damage, balance problems, depression, confusion, poor memory, and dementia.

 The National Institutes of Health recommends 2.4 mcg each day, that can be acquired through a diet rich in fish and clams, poultry, meat, liver, milk, eggs, and fortified cereals.
 And unlike other minerals and vitamins, even large quantities of vitamin B12 have not been found to cause harm, in accordance with the NIH.

-Not sure which dietary supplements are appropriate for an older adult you love?
-Continuum, providers of in home care in Clayton and surrounding communities, can provide transportation and accompaniment to the doctor’s office to find out.
+Considering taking vitamins as an older adult but not sure which dietary supplements are appropriate?
+Continuum, providers of home care management services in Clayton and surrounding communities, can provide transportation and accompaniment to the doctor’s office to find out.
 Email or call us at (314) 863-9912 or (636) 861-3336 for more information on how we will help enhance older adult health with professional in-home care services.